 The future of the pharma industry will be shaped by a range of disruptive themes, with artificial intelligence (AI) being one of the themes that will have a significant impact on clinical trials companies.
+A detailed analysis of the theme, insights into the leading companies, and their thematic and valuation scorecards are included in GlobalData’s thematic research report,Artificial Intelligence (AI) in Drug Discovery Market – Thematic Research.
+Buy the report here.

 The pharma industry is a highly regulated industry, and therefore can be slow to adopt new technologies and modernise.
 However, the pharma industry is realising the benefits that AI can bring, and it is now being used in different areas across the entire value chain.
 Its use in the pharma space is expected to continue to increase in the next five years.
 The applications of AI in the industry are many, with the potential to transform key aspects of the industry and drive innovation.
 Uses include data management, drug discovery and clinical trial design.